cran-task-views/Agriculture/draft_agricultural_ctv.md

 #### Genotype-by-environment interactions

   [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
 [IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials.
 The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
 [EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.
+[FW][] implements Finlay-Wilkinson regression using a Gibbs sampler.

 #### High throughput phenotyping (HTP)

-  [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml)
+  [statgenHTP][] is for analyzing data from HTP platform experiments, with some functions specifically designed to work with the proprietary software [asreml](https://www.vsni.co.uk/software/asreml).

 ### Animal science